cloudredux/product-notices-woocommerce/readme.txt

 == Changelog ==

+= 1.1.0 =
+1. **New:** Added custom style to Appearance options for Notice display.
+Custom styles allow you to choose custom background, border and text color for notice display.
+Color picker support allows more flexibility with color selection.
+1. Introduced *Upcoming Features* admin widget on plugin settings page under WooCommerce Settings to keep users updated about planned plugin features (via feed).

 = 1.0.1 =
 1. Fixes leaking HTML tags (escaped initially) in the admin notice text when WooCommerce is inactive or not installed.
-2. Added a review box to plugin settings tab under WooCommerce Settings.
+1. Added a review box to plugin settings tab under WooCommerce Settings.
-3. Organized the front-end loading CSS to contextual directory under `assets`.
+1. Organized the front-end loading CSS to contextual directory under `assets`.
-4. Fixes related to better handling the plugin behavior when WooCommerce is inactive or unavailable.
+1. Fixes related to better handling the plugin behavior when WooCommerce is inactive or unavailable.

 = 1.0.0 =
 Initial release of the plugin.